Click on the questions below to get answers to the most frequent mergers and acquisition (M&A) questions we get asked.

 The more focused the search, the better the outcome.

 A vague outline with non specific features is a lot harder.
-A proverbial needle in a haystack - but not impossible, it just takes longer and can cost you more.
+A proverbial needle in a haystack - but not impossible, it just takes longer and will cost you more.

 For example, a brief searching for a profitable business in the food preparation sector, with £2m+ revenues, £500k of profit, within the M25, with second-tier management and a good spread of clients, is better than: